alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

  command="Resize"
 options="700x" >}}

-### Alternative way of adding ear loops:

-Once you finish Step 6, before turning the mask inside out place the cut ribbon between the **Front** and **Side** pieces as shown below.
-Make sure the ribbon is folded

-{{< figureCupper
- img="step28.jpg"
- caption="Place the ear loops into the mask." command="Resize" options="700x" >}}

-Stitch at the white dashed lines to close the edges of the mask.
-Be careful to catch ONLY the ends of the knit strip while you stitch the sides closed.
-Back stitch several times at the knit strip ends to reinforce.
-After stitching the edges closed, turn the mask rightside out.
-Mask is done.

 #### You are done!
 Congratulations, you finished a mask!
 A first mask may take 30 minutes or so, but once you get comfortable with the pattern and these steps, you can cut that time down to 10-15 minutes.
 Here is a picture of what your mask should look like: